 There are pros and cons of any climate.
 While the South gets beach days, living in the North means ice skating, sledding and snowball fights.
 While that can be tons of fun, dealing with snow removal definitely is not, especially when it's a daily chore that can possibly go on for months on end.

-Dealing with the snow and ice doesn't just mean shoveling the driveway and sidewalks a few times a year.
+Dealing with the snow, wet snow, and ice doesn't just mean shoveling a long driveway and sidewalks a few times a year.
 It means knowing how to handle the hassle of situations like iced-over windshields, car door locks that are frozen solid and miles of slippery ice.

 Video of the Day

-If you're someone who is not used to the snow or you just don't know how to deal with it, this can be a daunting task.
+If you're someone who is not used to the snow or you don't have access to your own personal snowplow, this can be a daunting task.
 It doesn't have to be, though.
-A little pre-planning and having a few of our tricks up your sleeve will come in handy the next time you're met with a snowy situation.
+As little pre-planning and having a few of our tricks up your sleeve will come in handy the next time you're met with a snowy situation.
 Keep reading for 10 simple hacks for dealing with snow and ice.

 1. Use Cooking Oil Spray on Your Snow Shovel

-To cut down your shoveling time and make things easier on you all around, try coating your shovel with a layer of cooking spray the next time you need to clear the driveway.
+Regardless of whether you are dealing with deep snow or just a new inches of snow, try coating your shovel with a layer of cooking spray the next time you need to clear the driveway.
 The cooking oil will prevent the snow from sticking to your shovel.
 The snow will literally fall right off.
-It will also make it easier to slide the shovel into the snow piles.
+It will also make it easier to slide the shovel snow into the snow piles.
 Just be sure to wipe off the shovel before storing it away to avoid any greasy messes that you'll have to clean up later.

 3. Pre-salt the Sidewalk